namtoki/English/wordlist.md

 smash:                              The block dropped by the crane smashed into pieces.
 snap:                               He snapped his fingers when he came up with an exact translation of the Spanish word.
 source:                             My stomach aches, but the doctor said he couldn't determine the source of the pain.
+southeast:                          Southeast Asia
+southwest:
 spill:                              A waiter spilled red wine on her dress, and she complained bitterly to the manager about it.
 squeeze:                            I squeezed the tube, but there was scarcely any toothpaste in it.
 stare:                              A man at the reception desk stared at us, and it made me uncomfortable.
 starve:                             Some people almost starved in the disaster area because aid supplies were delayed.
+stationery:                         Do you recall when the delivery of the calligraphy stationery is going to be?
 steep:                              The runner was badly injured when he fell on a steep slope and hit a tree.
 stew:                               I chopped vegetables for the stew; meanwhile, my daughter was frying the meet.
 stir:                               As the cook stirred the stew, she added the essential ingredient - a piece of ginger.